 The Christian ethos is at the very heart of the school which ensures that the traditional Christian values of respect, compassion and self-discipline are linked to the aspiration that every single pupil reaches their potential.
 We offer a balanced curriculum that meets the needs of all our pupils through academic and vocational pathways.
 We expect excellence in all subject areas and all other aspects of school life.
 We are proud to be a school of high aspiration and high achievement.
 Learning is quite rightly given prominence here.
-The quality of teaching matters and our recent awards, commendations, and our outstanding 2009 Ofsted report endorse this, and the Christian aspects of the school are celebrated in our denominational inspection of July 2014.
+The quality of teaching matters and our recent awards, commendations, and our outstanding 2009 Ofsted report endorses this, and the Christian aspects of the school are celebrated in our denominational inspection of March 2019.

 Our Principles and Values

 - We treat each other with trust and dignity and we expect all in the school to value each other’s rights and beliefs.

 - We support and care for pupils with special educational needs.

 - We educate all pupils in accordance with the requirements of the National Curriculum.

 - We seek to instill in pupils a sense of excitement and curiosity about learning.

 - We prepare pupils for the world of work, and for life in the community beyond school.

 - We provide a supportive and stimulating environment in which all staff can grow and gain a sense of fulfilment.

 - We strive to preserve and develop the religious character of the school.